 Side Effects Of Magnesium

 Despite the essential benefits of magnesium, it is not without some side effects

 1. The mineral can be unsafe for certain kinds of persons.
-For instance, patients on diuretics, or antibiotics, or heart medications should be cautious when taking this product.
+For instance, patients on diuretics, antibiotics, or heart medications should be cautious when taking this product.

-2. It can also cause diarrhea, or nausea, and even vomiting for those persons new to taking a magnesium supplement.
+2. It can also cause diarrhea, nausea, and even vomiting for those persons new to taking a magnesium supplement.
 But it is most likely to occur when these persons take it in larger doses than prescribed.

 3. For those with kidney issues, it is important to take caution when taking the supplement